Who is CHOICE?

 Remember: credit card debt comes with high interest rates.
 Don't spend more than you can afford to pay off.

 How to make a complaint

-- The FOS will firstly mediate between the consumer and insurer to find a resolution.
+- The FOS will mediate between you and the insurer to find a resolution.

-- If mediation is unsuccessful, they will make a determination on your dispute.
+- If mediation is unsuccessful, they'll make a determination on your dispute.

-- A determination is legally binding on the insurer but not on the consumer.
+- A determination is legally binding on the insurer but not on you.

 *Names have been changed to protect privacy.